0b1100100/0b1100100/README.md

 ### Hi there 👋

-I am a self-taughted full stack developer from Siberia 👨‍💻
+I am a self-taughted full stack developer👨‍💻

 ---